maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests_numerical.md

 ### GT & GTE ###

 "Greater than" or "Greater than or equal to".
 Both arguments are assumed to be numbers.
 The Answer test fully simplifies the SAns and converts this to a float if possible.
-This is needed to cope with expressions involving sums of surds, \(\pi\) etc.  Therefore do expect some numerical rounding which may cause the test to fail in very sharp comparisons.
+This is needed to cope with expressions involving sums of surds, \(\pi\) etc.  Therefore, do expect some numerical rounding which may cause the test to fail in very sharp comparisons.

 # Significant figure testing #